Leah Messer’s Daughter Faces Another Health Crisis, What’s Wrong With Ali Simms?

 While Ali has been facing physical limitations for the majority of her life, her parents, including her father, Corey Simms, have done their best to ensure that Ali is able to go about her life in the most normal way possible.
 In fact, the former couple recently enrolled their daughter in softball with her twin sister, Aleeah.

-In addition to her daughters Ali and Aleeah, Leah Messer is also mom to four-year-old daughter Adalynn Faith, who she shares with her second husband, Jeremy Calvert.
+In addition to her daughters Ali and Aleeah, Leah Messer is also mom to 4-year-old daughter Adalynn Faith, who she shares with her second husband, Jeremy Calvert.

 To see more of Leah Messer, her family, and her co-stars, including Jenelle Evans, Chelsea Houska, Kailyn Lowry, and Briana DeJesus, tune into new episodes of Teen Mom 2 Season 8 on Monday nights at 9 p.m. on MTV.